Yingying's Biography: Plot

 The young man, known only as "the student Zhang", is living in a rented dwelling in a Buddhist compound in the countryside some distance from a small city when a recently widowed woman, her daughter and son with an entourage befitting their wealth move into another rented dwelling in that compound.
 The father of the family died while stationed in some remote part of China, so the widow Cui (pronounced "tswei") is returning the family to Chang'an.
 They pause in their journey to recuperate from their long trek.
 Troops in the nearby city mutiny, so the student Zhang uses his friendly connections with influential men in that city to get a guard posted over the compound.
 The widow Cui and her group are made much more secure as a result of the student Zhang's pulling of strings.
 She gives a banquet to express her gratitude for Zhang's actions.

 The widow Cui instructs her daughter to attend the banquet and to say "thank you" to the student Zhang.
 However, the daughter only appears because she is under duress and behaves in a most petulant and churlish manner.
 Nevertheless, she appears gloriously beautiful to Zhang despite her deliberately unkempt state.
 He has hitherto experienced no intimacy with anyone, and his companions have teased him about his lack of experience.
 There is no indication whatsoever that he has loving parents, siblings, or anyone in his life who is more to him than a mere acquaintance.
 He is immediately infatuated with this young woman who is so different from the young women who entertained his companions in the capital.

-Zhang could not properly contact Cui Yingying directly.
+Zhang could not properly contact the daughter, Cui Yingying, directly.
 He arranges an indirect conduit through which he sends two "vernal" poems that the author of the story indicates would have conveyed no indecent propositions.
 Yingying responds with a poem that indicates romantic interest in "my lover", and invites him to come to her apartment after midnight.
 The student Zhang thinks that "his salvation [is] at hand", i.e., that he will at last find an end to the long dearth of affection in his life.
 However, when he keeps the appointment Yingying calls him a virtual rapist.
 He is totally crushed.
 Several nights later, Yingying comes to his apartment without prior arrangement and initiates intercourse with him.
 She says not a single word to him from the time she enters his apartment to the time she leaves at dawn the next day.
 Before long they establish a pattern in which Zhang would sneak into her dwelling each night, and sneak back out again the following dawn.
 Despite her daughter entertaining a virile man every night, the widow Cui does not intervene.
 When her daughter asks for her reaction she says, essentially, that her daughter has got herself into the current situation and should get herself out of it in any way she may choose.